nopara73/ForeverAloneProgramming/README.md

 # Forever Alone Programming

 Software Development Methodology for Solo Programmers and Small Teams
-Project Development Roadmap for Freelancers

 ## Table Of Contents